qwksilver/DS1803/README.txt

 This is a library for using an arduino to communicate with an Maxim DS1803 dual digital potentiometer.
+This version is modified to work on wire1 for use on pins 21,22 of the Heltec Esp32 with LCD, Require 2k Pullup.

 -- installation --